1EdTech/respec/src/1edtech/styles/README.md

 Normal Respec documents like `1edtech-examples/basic.html` are rendered on the fly when you first load the document.
 Every plug-in is run in order.
 Many plug-ins reformat or add content to the document.
 And many plug-ins add a stylesheet to the `<head>` of the document.

-When you export the document for CMS, only the `<body>` contents are exported and then imported into the CMS.
+When you export the document for CMS, only a portion of the body is exported and then imported into the CMS.
 That means all the stylesheets are thrown away.
 When Drupal renders the document, Drupal inserts is own pre-generated stylesheet.

 This folder is where the pre-generated stylesheet 'drupal.css' lives!